-You can park your car at the farm for a small charge or alongside the A5.
+To start this Snowdonia walk, you can park your car at the farm for a small charge or alongside the A5.
 The objective is obvious and it is an easy walk up to the right of Tryfan Bach to reach the start of the steep crags that form Tryfan.
 I chose the "Heather Terrace" path, which is marked on the OS 1:25000 map.
 The path can be clearly seen on the approach and its position should be noted.
 This route provides a moderate way to the summit.
 Picking up its start is difficult but once on it the way ahead is obvious.
 Quite quickly you reach the col between the Main and South peaks of Tryfan and from here it is a scramble over large rocks to the summit.
 Apart from one awkward section it is a straight forward scramble.
 The summit is a wonderful viewpoint and far below you can see the A5 threading its way alongside Llyn Ogwen.
 To continue return to the col. Instead of dropping down to the "Heather Terrace" clamber up and over the South Peak to Bwlch Tryfan.

 From here take the "Miners Path" - this heads south and descends slightly before climbing steadily onto the ridge between Glyder Fach and Y Foel Goch, which is our next objective.
 Some of the best views of Tryfan are to be had on this section especially near the small tarn "Llyn Caseg-fraith".
 Continue easily to the summit of Y Foel Goch.